-Supported by the F W Reckitt Arts Trust
+Supported by the Francis W Reckitt Arts Trust

 To be eligible for this programme you need to be both:

-2] Your financial situation is such that you cannot afford to take up this residency at the full cost of £100 per 24 hours, bed and board, and require financial assistance towards that cost.
+2] Your financial situation is such that you cannot afford to take up this residency at the full cost of £100 per 24 hours and require financial assistance towards that cost.

-We reserve the right to request further information.
+We reserve the right to request further information from you about these criteria.

 To apply please download this pdf form and send it, along with your CV to Alicia Carey, Principal, Hawkwood College, Painswick Old Road, Stroud.
 GL6 7QW.
-Applications are open on a rolling basis.
+Applications are open on a rolling basis throughout the year.

 “The week long residency at Hawkwood has enabled me to devise and write the first fifteen minutes of a one woman show which I hope to secure funding for to further develop.
 As an artist I rely entirely on seed funding such as this to be able to financially kick start a project and I am hugely grateful to Hawkwood and The Francis W Reckitt Arts Trust.